HUNTSVILLE, Ala. - The Huntsville City Schools Board of Education voted Thursday night on the employment of its financial officer.

 Hagood will leave the role to become a Financial Consultant effective immediately.

-Hagood told the school board in August that an accounting error had forced the district to move $5.5 million from the current year's budget to cover expenses from the previous year.
-This followed an independent audit where board members heard numbers that didn't line up.
+Hagood told the school board in August that an accounting error under his leadership entailed erroneous posting of $5.5 million in revenue that made it seem like the board had more money to work with than they actually did.
+This followed an independent audit where board members heard numbers that didn't line up and sparked further investigation.
 Since then, the board has been following financial updates closely with varying degrees of confidence.

 Adam Keller with Alabama Education Association believes the district's financial woes are concerning.